stouffer/EvoGeoModules/manuscript/manuscript.md

-established, lost, or maintained interactions throughout their joint evolutionary history (in addition to the fact that species may have different impacts on one another, *i.e.* the effect of any interaction on the community-level cophylogenetic signal is not expected to be equal).
+established, lost, or maintained interactions throughout their joint evolutionary history (in addition to the fact that species may have different impacts on one another, *i.e.* the effect of any interaction on the community-level co-phylogenetic signal is not expected to be equal).
 Nonetheless, detecting matching phylogenies for interacting clades indicates that their shared evolutionary history is long standing and is therefore suggestive that their extant ecological structure is an outcome of ancestral constraints and/or